Let’s Connect:

 • Fluid Compatibility

 The first and most important consideration is the compatibility of the housing material with the fluid flowing through the valve.
 Different fluids may have different chemical compositions, corrosive properties, and temperature ranges.
-It is critical to select a housing material that will resist the corrosion, erosion, and chemical attack of a specific fluid.
+It is critical to select a housing material that will resist a specific fluid’s corrosion, erosion, and chemical attack.

 • Temperature and pressure

 High temperatures and pressures can affect the mechanical properties and integrity of the enclosure material.
-It is critical to select enclosure materials that can withstand the expected temperature and pressure range without deformation, cracking, or failure.
-Materials such as stainless steel and high-performance alloys are often the materials of choice for high-temperature and high-pressure applications.
+Selecting enclosure materials that can withstand the expected temperature and pressure range without deformation, cracking, or failure is critical.
+Materials such as stainless steel and high-performance alloys are often chosen for high-temperature and high-pressure applications.

 • Mechanical Strength and Durability